 Officer C stayed out in the back and didn’t witness anything except hearing a female yelling that she is going to sue

-Officer D stated that he Officer B and C stayed outside.
+Officer D stated that he, Officer B and C stayed outside.
 Officer D also stated that the appellant was telling them that she is having an ongoing lawsuit against witness 2

 Officer A stated that he responded to the scene on a report of harassment.
-Officer A spoke with the appellant and did not recall asking the appellant if he can come inside, he also wasn’t sure if he went inside at the time.
+Officer A spoke with the appellant and did not recall asking the appellant if he could come inside, he also wasn’t sure if he went inside at the time.

 Officer A was approached by the landlord and he told the landlord that he will only be there as a peacekeeper and he had no standing in the civil issue